Wolverhampton Wanderers F.C.: Promotion, relegations and turbulent times (2007–2016)

-Fosun Era: Return to the Premier League and continental football (2016–present)
+Fosun era: Return to the Premier League and continental football (2016–present)

-On 21 July 2016, it was confirmed that the Chinese investment group Fosun International had bought the club's parent company, W.W.
+On 21 July 2016, Chinese investment group Fosun International bought the club's parent company, W.W.
 (1990) Ltd, from Steve Morgan and his own company Bridgemere Group for a reported £45 million, with Jez Moxey stepping down from his role as a CEO and replaced by managing director Laurie Dalrymple.
-Days later, the new regime announced that Kenny Jackett's contract with the club had been terminated and former Italian international Walter Zenga was appointed head coach.
-Zenga was sacked after just 14 league games and Paul Lambert appointed as his successor in November 2016 but, at the conclusion of the season, Lambert too was dismissed, with former FC Porto boss Nuno Espírito Santo replacing him.
-Under Nuno, Wolves went on to clinch the 2017–18 EFL Championship title and return to the Premier League after a 6-year absence.
+The new owners dismissed Kenny Jackett and brought in former Italian international Walter Zenga as head coach.
+Zenga was axed after just 14 league games and Paul Lambert appointed as his successor in November.
+At the end of the season, Lambert too was dismissed, with former FC Porto boss Nuno Espírito Santo replacing him.
+Under Nuno, Wolves won the 2017–18 EFL Championship title and returned to the Premier League after a six-year absence.

-Wolverhampton Wanderers's return to the Premier League resulted in a 7th-place finish, their highest position in the top division since finishing 6th in 1979–80.
-As a result of that season's league winners Manchester City winning both that season's EFL Cup and FA Cup, this position also earned them a spot in the qualification rounds of UEFA Europa League, thus invoking their first continental campaign since 1980–81.
-They entered the second qualifying round where they won 6-1 on aggregate against Crusaders of Northern Ireland, won 8-0 on aggreagate against Pyunik of Armenia in the third qualifying round and won 5–3 on aggregate against Torino in the play-off round to advance to the group stage.
-There, they were drawn to play Slovan Bratislava, Braga and Beşiktaş home and away between September and December 2019.
-Finishing as runners-up to Braga in the group stage, they defeated La Liga team Espanyol 6–3 on aggregate in the Round of 32 and Olympiacos of Greece 2–1 on aggregate in the Round of 16 over two legs (12 March 2020 and 6 August 2020) to reach the quarter-final stage.
-In the quarter-finals, Wolves lost to that season's eventual winners Sevilla 0–1 on 11 August 2020 in a modified single-leg tie played in a neutral venue in Germany due to the COVID-19 pandemic in Europe.
+Wolverhampton Wanderers finished 7th on their return to the Premier League, their highest position in the top division since finishing 6th in 1979–80, earning a spot in the qualification rounds of the UEFA Europa League, thus invoking their first continental campaign since 1980–81.
+They lost to that season's eventual winners Sevilla 0–1 in a modified single-leg quarter-final played in a neutral venue in Germany due to the COVID-19 pandemic in Europe.
 Wolves replicated their previous season's 7th-place finish in the Premier League in 2019–20 but with two more points and only missed out on a return to continental competition, both on goal difference and Arsenal winning that season's FA Cup.